 Composite fillings are becoming far more common than they ever used to be.
 In the past patients only had darker options to fill cavities, with the most common being a very dark color.
 Those stood out when you smiled and were not very aesthetically pleasing.
 Thankfully, today patients have a great option that not only functions well but also looks great.
 That option is composite fillings.
-Here at Crestview Dental Group, we are very pleased to be able to offer our patients composite fillings, and here’s why.
+Here at Crestview Dental Group in Santa Clara, we are very pleased to be able to offer our patients composite fillings, and here’s why.

 Tooth Colored Fillings